 The Anti-Bullying Strategy was created in October 2018 and reviewed in March 2022 with the aid of EQUALITEACH (equality training and consultation) and our Agents for Change working group (made up of students in all year groups).
-After consultation with staff this final version was completed in June 2022.
+It was reviewed again in June 2025.